AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 >[!TIP]
 >
->**Using Wildcards - **When you would like to include any search term or URL that contains something within it i.e. “ [google.com](http://google.com)” or “search term product”, we call this a wildcard and it should be inputted with an asterisk - this little guy&#42; - on each end.
+>**Using Wildcards -** When you would like to include any search term or URL that contains something within it i.e. “[google.com](http://google.com)” or “search term product”, we call this a wildcard and it should be inputted with an asterisk - this little guy&#42; - on each end.
 So anything coming from [google.com](http://google.com) should be inputted as &#42; [google.com](http://google.com)&#42;

 ## Edit Segments {#edit-segments}